R0Xofficial/ZenthronBot/README.md

 - **Detailed Information Retrieval**: Commands to get in-depth information about users, chats, and the bot's own operational status.
 - **Fully Configurable**: Securely configured via environment variables, allowing for easy and safe deployment.

+## Known Bugs
+- **Groups with topics** Description: The bot works, but its functionality in the topics of a given group disappears.
+The bot cannot force a search using the user resolver.
+The target is always the user who created the topic.
+(It is recommended to use the bot on the General topic).

 ## How to run

 1.  **Clone the repository:**